 ⚠ PLEASE NOTE: While some individuals may approach you offering you a taxi, these are often private citizens who do not drive a licensed taxi.

 Getting from your hotel or accommodation in Brooklyn to Newark Airport is very easy.
 Choose one of the five options above and do it in reverse!
-If you are taking the subway to Manhattan, get to either Penn Station or Grand Central Station in order to take the train to Newark Airport.
-If you dont want to head into Manhattan first, check out the options below to take the, shuttle-service, or book a private transfer.
+If you are taking the subway to Manhattan, get to either Penn Station or Grand Central Terminal in order to take the train to Newark Airport.
+If you don’t want to head into Manhattan first, check out the options below to take a private transfer.

 PLEASE NOTE: Don’t get off the train at Newark Airport Station but at Newark Airport Railway Transfer Station.
 Check with the attendant to make sure you get off at the correct station.

-Take the subway to either the Port Authority Bus Terminal (Times Square), Bryant Park (42nd Street and Fifth Avenue), or Grand Central Station (41st Street between Park and Lexington Avenue).
+Take the subway to either the Port Authority Bus Terminal (Times Square), Bryant Park (42nd St and 5th Ave), or Grand Central Terminal (41st St between Park and Lexington Ave).
 Form here you can then take the “Newark Liberty Airport Express” directly to Newark Airport.